vmactions/freebsd-vm/README.md

 The env variables are all copied into the VM, and the source code and directory are all synchronized into the VM.

+The working dir for `run` in the VM is the same as in the Host machine.

+All the source code tree in the Host machine are mounted into the VM.

+All the `GITHUB_*` as well as `CI=true` env variables are passed into the VM.

+So, you will have the same directory and same defualt env variables when you `run` the CI script.

 # Under the hood